Fundamentals Class (includes Weapon Techniques)

 Q. What is the benefit of learning Aikido?

 - The practice of Aikido develops attitude, confidence and character in many ways.
+Aikido benefits the student in self knowledge, balance, focus, and physical exercise.
 You can see this in our students at Nippon Kan; come and see for yourself!

 Q. What do we study at Aikido Nippon Kan?